dell-asm/dell-ciscoucs/docs/ciscoucs_clone_service_profile_readme.md

-   targetprofiledn - Complete path of target profile (clone profile) including clone profile name. sourceserviceprofilename - Name of service profile by which user wants to create a clone. sourceorganization - Path till source service profile. targetserviceprofilename - Name of colne profile. targetorganization - Path till clone profile.
+   targetprofiledn - Complete path of target profile (clone profile) including clone profile name. sourceserviceprofilename - Name of service profile by which user wants to create a clone. sourceorganization - Path till source service profile. targetserviceprofilename - Name of clone profile. targetorganization - Path till clone profile.

    Note:- Sourceprofiledn is a combination of sourceorganization and sourceserviceprofilename, hence user needs to give values of either Sourceprofiledn or sourceorganization and